-Bademagu, Baeddan, Bagomedés, Bagommedés, Baldemagu, Bandemagu, Bandemagul, Bando de Magus, Bando di Mago, Bangdemagew, Bano of Magoç, Basdemegus, Baudemagu, Brandymagus, Poydiconjunz
+Bademagu, Bademagus, Bademaguz, Baeddan, Bagomedés, Bagommedés, Baldemagu, Baldemagus, Bandemagu, Bandemagul, Bandemagus, Bando de Magus, Bando di Mago, Bangdemagew, Bano of Magoç, Basdemegus, Baudemagu, Baudemagus, Brandymagus, Poydiconjunz

 Although Bagdemagus seems pretty well forgotten in our day, he was one of the more important companions of the Round Table.
 King of Gorre (Gore) and father of Meleagant (Meleagaunce), one of Guinevere's abductors.
 He had brothers named Tarsan and Donadix.
 He was a cousin of Arthur and the nephew of King Urien, from who he inherited his kingdom.